Table of Contents

-A person may have a heart murmur, but not be sick.
-Your doctor may call this an “innocent” or “functional” murmur.
+Many different things can cause heart murmurs.
+In many cases, the heart murmur is just the sound of blood flowing through a normal, healthy heart.
+This is called an “innocent” or “functional” murmur.
 These noises are commonly heard in children because their hearts are very close to their chest walls.
-Many innocent murmurs become hard to hear as children grow older, and most usually go away on their own.
+Many innocent murmurs become hard to hear as children grow older.
+Most go away on their own.
 Pregnant women also sometimes have innocent heart murmurs because the body makes extra blood during pregnancy.

 What if my child has an innocent heart murmur?

 An innocent heart murmur does not pose a health threat.
-If your child has an innocent heart murmur, he or she can run, jump and play, with no limits on activity.
+If your child has an innocent heart murmur, he or she can run, jump, and play, with no limits on activity.
 Your child doesn’t need to take any medicine or be careful in any special way.

 - Is this kind of murmur indicative of other health problems?